jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-02.md

 | Individual | `Lastname-Name-TestVideo.mp4`     | Each student    |
 | Group      | `Group-#-Notes.pdf`               | One per group   |

-> 📝 **Follow naming formats exactly.
-Submissions that do not follow the required format may lose points.**
+> ⚠️ **Follow the submission protocols carefully.
+Incorrect submissions may result in lost points.**